 When you borrow money, you are obviously required to repay the original, or principal, amount back, and in nearly all cases, you pay more than that.
 There will also be interest, meaning you eventually pay for the lending service.
 You may get a low rate (or for some balance transfer credit cards, a 0% interest rate), but interest rates often make borrowing an expensive move.
 Rates change regularly so you want to borrow when there is a favorable borrowing market.
 And, of course, it is usually better to use your own savings rather than going into debt.

 2. Credit Damage

 Each time you decide to borrow money, you risk damaging your credit score if you don’t repay as agreed.
 But if you make on-time payments, a loan or credit card can be a credit builder.
 And your credit score impacts many other aspects of your financial life.
 It can affect your ability to get future loans, the rates you secure on those loans, whether you can rent your dream apartment and more.
 It’s a good idea to check your score and work toward improving it.
-(You can get a free credit report summary, along with two credit scores, updated monthly, from Credit.com.)
+(You can get a free credit report summary, along with two credit scores, updated every 14 days, from Credit.com.)

 3. Strained Relationships